 Developed by Dr. Michael Baran, cultural anthropologist at Harvard University, “Who Am I?
 Race Awareness Game” is designed to open a dialogue about human physical diversity and racial identification.
 In this game, one player selects a target picture and the other player asks ‘yes or no’ questions to try and figure out who was picked.

 Wee You-Things, by Wee Society LLC, is exactly the kind of book we need to read to our children to help instill 21st-century character traits of acceptance.
 This HAPPY interactive book encourages us all to appreciate and celebrate the differences in people.
 We were so delighted when we came across this app, every element in this simple read is stunning and the message so poignant!
 Their splendid graphics and insightful message are combined with the insanely great storytelling technologies of the iPad, making this an app you won’t want to miss.
 Read the full review

 And LAST, but not LEAST!

 Round by Design, has released a classroom version of One Globe Kids called, One Globe Kids 1!
-The developers behind these ingenious apps has been round the globe to bring you and your students a classroom version, which is void of any in app purchases!
+The developers behind these ingenious apps have been around the globe to bring you and your students a classroom version, which is void of any in-app purchases!
 Perfect for the classroom, this app addresses much needed cultural diversity awareness in one gorgeous photograph after another!
 Children can “visit” friends from around the world and learn how different cultures operate.
 Read the full review of both apps.